tsgates/arch-wiki-markdown/wiki/Netconsole.md

     netconsole=6666@192.168.1.28/eth0,6666@192.168.1.19/00:13:32:20:r9:a5

+    {{Note| MAC address is optional.}}

     nc -l -u -p 6666 &
     nc -u 192.168.1.28 6666

 One may need to switch off PC and router firewall, and setup proper router port forwarding to monitor and input data in Netconsole.
+A more flexible configuration can be achieved if netconsole is setup on a different subnet so that if the device is moved to a different network IP's won't clash, however it may require a more complex setup on the receiver with aliased ethernet interface.

 Dynamic configuration
 ---------------------